kgpu — GPU rentals for researchers

 |---|---|---|

-| `cmd` | required | argv list, e.g. `["bash","-c","ls /workspace"]` |
+| `cmd` | required | argv list, e.g. `["bash","-c","ls /root/files"]` |

-| `stdin` | `null` | piped to the command, ≤ 1 MiB |
+| `stdin` | `null` | piped to the command, ≤ 1 MiB.
+Not allowed with `background: true`. |

-| `timeout_seconds` | `60` | 1–300; killed on timeout, partial output returned |
+| `timeout_seconds` | `60` | 1–300; killed on timeout, partial output returned.
+Ignored when `background: true`. |

 Caps: combined stdout+stderr ≤ **1 MiB** (excess truncated, `truncated:true`);

-Returns `409 pod_not_ready` if the pod isn't ready yet.
+timeout ≤ **300 s**; no PTY.
+Returns `409 pod_not_ready` if the pod isn't

 ```bash